 Kicking off celebrations from 10-19 March, Chapter 1 of the anniversary celebrations will be feted under the theme of ‘Celebrating our Community’.
 Green Growth Asia Foundation (GGAF), NGO partner of The Datai Pledge, will host presentations and games facilitated by volunteers working with the foundation, highlighting the risks of climate change and microplastics.
 Guests will also be invited to join artists the resort has partnered with over the years including community project partner KanshaLife to learn about their craft during interactive workshops.
 Malaysian fashion brand Kapten Batik, who have partnered with The Datai Langkawi previously on an exclusive Capsule Collection, will host a pop-up at The Boutique to showcase their new 2023 Lebaran Collection.

 Another highlight is the launch of the interactive gallery along the resort’s main corridors, showcasing photographs by the award-winning photojournalist SC Shekar who is a pro bono contributor to The Datai Pledge.
 The exhibition ‘The Grandeur of Monochrome Malaysia’ poetically captures the natural beauty of Malaysia and its indigenous people.
 Along with this gallery, The Datai Langkawi will host an exhibition about the resort’s origins and development throughout the years at The Lobby, detailing the construction process and inspiration behind the resort, as well as the full refurbishment that carefully preserved The Datai’s DNA in 2017/2018.
+View the e-brochure of the exhibition here.

 The chapter will conclude on 18 March with an artisan food festival at The Gulai House that will showcase cuisine from Langkawi prepared by the resort’s culinary team as well as representatives of the local community, accompanied by traditional Malaysian live entertainment.